Coding Speech through Vocal Tract Kinematics: Experiments Results

-As shown in Table \ref{table:multilingua}, the resynthesis by articulatory encodec achieves average WER of 16.69 excluding Japanese and Chinese, average CER of 9.71.
-Roughly, if the conflated Chinese CER is excluded, the EN-R preserves a fair amount of information given that 93\% of characters are correctly recognizable.
-Despite huge gaps from the ground truth observed, this is remarkable generalizability given both encoding and decoding procedures have only seen English in training.
-When fine-tuned, the average WER and CER are cut down to 11.48\% and 6.60\%, respectively.
-This indicates that some portion of the errors is induced by the out-of-domain application of the vocoder, thus fine-tuning is able to yield a huge gain in performance.
+As shown in Table \ref{table:multilingua}, the resynthesis by English-only model (EN-R) achieves average WER of 16.69 excluding Japanese and Chinese, average CER of 9.71.
+Roughly, if the conflated Chinese CER is excluded, the EN-R preserves a fair amount of information given that 93\% of characters are correctly recognized.
+Despite the huge gap from the ground truth, this is remarkable generalizability given both encoding and decoding procedures have only seen English in training.
+When fine-tuned (ML-R), the average WER and CER are cut down to 11.48\% and 6.60\%, respectively.
+This indicates that some portion of the errors is induced by the out-of-domain application of the vocoder, thus that fine-tuning is able to yield a huge gain in performance.
 Yet, there are unresolved gaps from the ground truth, which would be attributed to the fact that we are only tuning the vocoder and keeping the encoder part intact.
 This is also aligned with the observation that there is a slight language bias in the articulatory representation in SSL \cite{cho2023self}.
 In terms of synthesis quality, we find a minimal difference between ground truth (\(3.00 \pm 0.66\)) and resynthesized audio from English-only trained model (\(3.01 \pm 0.49\)), and the quality slightly drops to \(2.79 \pm 0.29\) when the model is fine-tuned to multilingual dataset.
 (The scores are averaged across languages and the ranges denote 95\% confidence intervals.)
 The drop in quality is likely due to the general inferiority in the quality of multilingual datasets compared to LibriTTS-R.